rramaswamy2/csv-file-upload-spring-boot/README.md

 if there is any issue with parsing the CSV file or file type is not CSV, then an error/exception message stating that the file type should be CSV will be displayed. also validation in the form of @NotNull and @NotEmpty annotation the the domain model entity are added along with @Valid annotation before the @RequestBody which can help to validate the input if we are posting a JSON input payload.

-basic exception handling support with @ControllerAdvice and @ExceptionHandler is added for for exceptions like invalid entity ID in the GET request URL or trying to upload a file greater than max configured file size (2 MB).
+basic exception handling support with @ControllerAdvice and @ExceptionHandler is added for exceptions like invalid entity ID in the GET request URL (ModelDataNotFoundException) or trying to upload a file greater than max configured file size (MaxUploadSizeExceededException , currently configured for 2 MB).

 if you prefer to POST a JSON payload to create a new record in DB, then enable the @GeneratedValue annotation in the domain model id attribute to auto-generate the ID value, but if you prefer to specify the ID in the CSV file to be uploaded then comment this @GeneratedValue annotation to manually specify the ID in the CSV file.